Which place is cheaper, Bellagio or Bologna?

 When we compare the travel costs of actual travelers between Bologna and Bellagio, we can see that Bellagio is more expensive.
 And not only is Bologna much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Bologna would let you spend less money overall.
 Or, you could decide to spend more money in Bologna and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bellagio would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bellagio than you might in Bologna.

-Bologna is bigger, and its population is about 125.9 times larger than the population of Bellagio.
-When comparing the population of Bologna vs. Bellagio, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bologna has a larger population, and is about 130 times larger than the population of Bellagio.
+When comparing the sizes of Bologna and Bellagio, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.